FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 “That, Councillor Costelloe be appointed to the Joint Policing Committee to fill the

-vacancy consequent on the resignation of Councillor McMahon from the Committee.”--- 6
+vacancy consequent on the resignation of Councillor McMahon from the Committee.”
+---
+6

 Proposed by Councillor Teefy;